eaton/eatonfyi/bio.md

 * [High resolution download](https://live.staticflickr.com/4024/4596020523_cbb407f18d_k_d.jpg)
 * [Alternate versions](https://www.flickr.com/photos/jeffeaton/albums/72157624034865714)

-### Brief
+### Neutral
-Jeff Eaton is a digital strategist with more than 25 years of experience in content architecture, editorial workflow, and digital publishing.
-He's worked with clients including Havard, IBM, NBC Universal, Apple, WWE, and more.
+Jeff Eaton is a founding partner at [Autogram](https://autogram.is), and a digital strategist with more than 25 years of experience in content architecture, editorial workflow, and digital publishing.
+He's worked with clients including Havard, IBM, NBC Universal, WWE, and more.

-### Generic
+### Somewhat flavorful
-Jeff Eaton is Partner at Autogram, where he solves complex content management problems for media, education, and enterprise businesses.
-He co-authored the first edition of O’Reilly Media’s *Using Drupal* and hosts the *Insert Content Here* content strategy podcast.
-He’s a frequent writer and speaker at web and open source conferences, and served as an active contributor to the Drupal project for more than a decade.

-### Content Strategy focused
-In 1983, Jeff Eaton used a Fisher-Price Printing Press to publish a neighborhood newspaper.
-Today, he helps large and small companies design and deploy their own publishing platforms.
-As a Partner at Autogram, he works with clients including Sony/BMG Music, Fast Company and Inc. Magazine, World Wrestling Entertainment, Verizon Wireless, MSNBC, and more.
+Jeff Eaton is a founding partner at [Autogram](https://autogram.is), and a digital strategist with more than 25 years of experience in content architecture, editorial workflow, and digital publishing.
+In 1983, he used a Fisher-Price Printing Press to publish a neighborhood newspaper — today, he helps with large and small companies design and refine their own publishing platforms.

-He’s a frequent writer and speaker at web and open source conferences; the host of the *Insert Content Here* content strategy podcast; co-author of the first edition of O’Reilly Media’s *Using Drupal*; and a shameless fan of well-curated ephemera collections.
-In a previous life he worked as a freelance writer and a copy editor, jobs that he recalls fondly while building editorial tools for today’s content teams.
+He's worked with clients like Sony/BMG Music, IBM, World Wrestling Entertainment, The Federal Reserve Bank, Verizon Wireless and MSNBC to untangle their complex content.
+He looks forward to the day when all the PDFs have finally been converted.